-This bill is currently in the Senate Business, Professions, and Economic Development Committee.
+This bill is currently in the Senate Business, Professions, and Economic Development Committee; this bill is no longer active.

 This bill would enact the Consumer Health Protection Enforcement Act which includes various provisions affecting the investigation and enforcement of disciplinary actions against licensees of healing arts boards.